 A sump pump is generally installed in a crawl space, cellar, or basement to pump out stormwater.
 If you want to know how to fix a sewage ejector pump that pumps sewage up from a basement bathroom, go here.

-Here are some basic things to check before calling a plumber to fix your sump pump:
+check These before calling a plumber to fix your sump pump:

 - Make sure it hasn’t come unplugged.
 You don’t know how many times I’ve been called out to investigate a sump pump not working and it was only unplugged, especially in a crawl space.
 Maybe another contractor was working down there and inadvertently hit the cord and it came loose.

 - Check the circuit breaker to make sure it hasn’t tripped.